menu

 Locust Point is an urban neighborhood (based on population density) located in Baltimore, Maryland.
 This is a coastal neighborhood (i.e., is on the ocean, a bay, or inlet).

 Locust Point real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) townhomes and apartment complexes/high-rise apartments.
 Most of the residential real estate is owner occupied.
-Many of the residences in the Locust Point neighborhood are relatively historic, built no later than 1939, and in some cases, quite a bit earlier.
-A number of residences were also built between 2000 and the present.
+Many of the residences in the Locust Point neighborhood are newer, built in 2000 or more recently.
+A number of residences were also built before 1940.

 Notable & Unique Neighborhood Characteristics